petermgrund/HUN/_about/parties/Social Democratic Party.md

 permalink: /about/party/ids
 ---

-The **Social Democratic Party** (Inuiaqatigiinni demokratersamnadin) is a political party in Hverland.
+The **Social Democratic Party** (Inuiaqatigiinni demokratersamnadin) is a social democratic and techno-realist political party in Hverland.

 ### History

 ### Ideology
-The IDS are considered a techno-realist party, but have members who are part of the [Futurist Cooperative](/HUN/about/party/future).
+The IDS are considered a techno-realist party, but there are members who are part of the [Futurist Cooperative](/HUN/about/party/future).

 ### Platform